containers/podman/docs/source/markdown/podman-create.1.md

 #### **--ipc**=*ipc*

 Default is to create a private IPC namespace (POSIX SysV IPC) for the container
-		'container:<name|id>': reuses another container shared memory, semaphores and message queues 'host': use the host shared memory,semaphores and message queues inside the container.
+		`container:<name|id>`: reuses another container shared memory, semaphores and message queues `host`: use the host shared memory,semaphores and message queues inside the container.
 Note: the host mode gives the container full access to local shared memory and is therefore considered insecure.
-		'ns:<path>' path to an IPC namespace to join.
+		`ns:<path>` path to an IPC namespace to join.

 #### **--kernel-memory**=*number[unit]*